raehik/binrep/generic-data-functions/README.md

 In short, the primary use of this library is to pull out the common generics patterns from binary serialization libraries for easy reuse.

-## Notes
-### Orphan instances
-This library is designed to work with and around existing libraries and type classes.
-Unless you add a senserial instance to your parser/serializer definition site, you will be dealing with orphan instances.
-That's life, Jim.

-## License
-Provided under the MIT license.
-See `LICENSE` for license text.